data-and-design/data-and-design.github.io/_posts/2026-07-08-umwelt-updates.md

 ## A new Text tab for shaping descriptions

 The editor previously had tabs for designing the visual and audio modalities; the textual structure was always inferred automatically.
-A new **Text** tab makes the third modality authorable too.
+A new **Text** tab makes the third modality authorable too (leveraging [recent improvements in Olli's spec design](https://data-and-design.org/blog/2026/05/27/announcing-olli-v3/)).

 By default you don't have to touch it: Umwelt infers a description tree from your chart (or, with no chart, from the fields).
 The Text tab shows that inferred structure as an editable starting point.
 From there you can: